 Emperor’s Guard Custom Figure:

 This variant of the Emperor’s Bodyguard never appears onscreen, but it is my own personal creation that I based on Dalek designs in the comics.
 Since many of the classic Daleks that appear in Asylum of the Daleks have custom colour schemes that disguise their true design (usually boring greys, blacks and browns) I painted this Dalek to resemble a yet-unseen Dalek variant that has been admitted to the Asylum.
 Now catatonic, the casing is leaking oil and fluid and the eyestalk is clogged with dirt and grit.
 I painted this Dalek using Warhammer Citadel paints, so it has a dull finish that gives the illusion of age.
+Although it was once possibly an elite member of some obscure Dalek council within the Empire, this Dalek appears to have suffered several casing malfunctions and has subsequently become unresponsive.
+As a result, it has been cast into the Asylum, where it now sits and festers in the darkness.

 Dalek Scientist Custom Figure:

 Like the previous Dalek custom, this Dalek never appears onscreen.
 I based the colour scheme on a variation of one of the 1960s Peter Cushing Movie Daleks, although I used a New Series Dalek Sec as the base.
-I designed this Dalek to resemble a scientist rank, perhaps as part of a survey team that went to the Asylum to study the Daleks within, only for this one to end up going insane itself and being admitted to the same Asylum it was sent to study.
+I designed this Dalek to resemble a scientist rank, perhaps as part of a survey team that went to the Asylum to study the Daleks within, only to end up going insane itself and being admitted to the very institution it was sent to study.
 Fitted with Dalek embryo manipulation claws, perhaps it was once this Daleks’ job to oversee Dalek production lines, but now it seems abandoned in the Dalek Asylum, using external fluid pipes to sustain its damaged internal systems.
-I used Humbrol paints for this Dalek, and so the red is shiny and stands out amongst the dull colours of the Asylum.
+I used Humbrol paints for this Dalek, and so the red coat is shiny and stands out amongst the dull colours of the Asylum.

 Bonus – Dalek Asylum Display Shelf: